GluuFederation/flex/docs/admin/admin-ui/dashboard.md

 - **Active Users Count:** The count of `active` users on auth server.
 - **Token Issued Count:** This figure is the sum of the total access-tokens with grant-type `client credentials` and `authorization code` and id-token.
 - **OAuth server status:** The health status of the auth server.
 For e.g. `Running` or `Down`.
-- **Database status:** The health status of the persistence (e.g. LDAP, MySQL, Google spanner etc).
+- **Database status:** The health status of the persistence (e.g. LDAP, MySQL, Google Spanner etc).

 #### License Details

 Admin UI uses [LicenseSpring](https://licensespring.com/) platform for customer license management.

-- **Product Name:** The name of the product created on LicenseSpring platform.
+- **Product Name:** The name of the product created on the LicenseSpring platform.
 The license issued for Admin UI activation is created under this product.
 Check LicenseSpring [docs](https://docs.licensespring.com/docs/getting-started#configureyourproductwithinthelicensespringplatform) for more details.
 - **License Type:** The type of license issued.
 For e.g. Perpetual, Time Limited, Subscription and Consumption.
 - **Customer Email:** To issue a license, we need to enter customer details like first name, last name, company, email and phone number in the LicenseSpring platform.
 This field displays the email of the customer of the license.
 - **Company Name:** The company name of the registered product.